turingschool/backend-curriculum-site/module2/lessons/advanced_css.md

 ## WrapUp
-* What are 4 pseudo-selectos, what does each do?
+* What are 4 pseudo-selectors, what does each do?
 * Why do we want to make our layout and design reactive to a user?